liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Added CSS modules for component-specific styling
 - ✅ Implemented global CSS variables for consistent styling
 - ✅ Added responsive design for mobile and desktop
+- ✅ Created a comprehensive CDK implementation plan with a single stack approach
+- ✅ Defined NX targets for building and deploying the infrastructure

 ## What Works